U.S. tourists freed by Bedouin captors in Egypt

 Louis, 61, the pastor of a predominantly Haitian-American church, was travelling to Israel on an annual trip to retrace the steps of Jesus when his tour bus was ambushed by Bedouin tribesmen in central Sinai on Friday.

-In Boston's Dorchester neighbourhood, Louis' oldest son was exuberant upon learning of his father's release.
+In Boston's Dorchester neighborhood, Louis' oldest son was exuberant upon learning of his father's release.

 "At the moment, there is a lot of joy.
 I'm exuberant.
 I have no words to express it," Jean Louis told reporters outside the family home.